Nik-Zainal-Group/teachingmutationalsignatures/README.md

 1.0.0

-- First three teaching sessions
+- First six teaching sessions
 - Functions for loading simulated datasets and testing accuracy of results